jannelson36/jannelson36.github.io/README.md

 <br>

-My portfolio is my resume and my business card.
+THis portfolio is my resume and my business card.

 <br>